aaneloy/CSE482_Summer-19_Section7_github.io/Lab_Task_3_Sample/readme.md

 This is a very simple problem.
 In this task, you have to design a sample assignment submission page using HTML and CSS.
 Look at the picture 1 below, this will be your sample page.The following condition should be followed in the the sample page-
     <ol> <b>
    <li>You have to fill all the box to submit the assignment </i>
-  <li>Date choiche should contain 2 months - June July with 30 and 31 days, year 2019</i>
+  <li>Date choice should contain 2 months - June July with 30 and 31 days, year 2019</i>
   <li>If you press the submit button a new page will be open and it will show - Assignment Submitted (shown Picture 2)</li>
  </ol> </b>
   </br>